Things to Do in Hurghada

 Luxor is known as the world’s greatest open-air museum.
 Built along the Nile, on the site of ancient Thebes, it’s the address of must-see sights like the Temple of Karnak – the largest religious site in the world.
 It’s also home to the Valley of the Kings, where Tutankhamun’s tomb was discovered.

-View the fish from a glass bottomed boat
+Take a trip on a glass bottomed boat

 The Red Sea has amazing marine life. you’ll find the fire engine-red Hurghada Star, the polka-dotted coral grouper and the egg yolk-yellow thorny seahorse.
 Ancient-looking giant turtles and moray eels cruise waters, too.
 For a close-up view without the snorkel, a glass-bottomed boat is the answer.